bovinehero/hunt-showdown/README.md

   + A :cowboy_hat_face: emoji in the title of every page.
 I did this because game is set in the 1890s Lousisiana cowboys are a part of the theme and more importantly because I can and development without a little whimsy is a job.

   + with the exception of 404.html an external stylesheet __assets/css/main.css__.
 I chose to follow the scss naming convention of 'main.css' for this as (while not in scope here) in future projects may wish to look at thematic style toggles and varaiblising style settings in future projects.
+This feature aids in site navigation should a user make a mistake writing a child url in the address bar.
+    + User Stories Covered: 2

-  + keyword and description content for SEO as recommended by best practice.
-(Gallery Example)
+  + keyword and description content for SEO as recommended by best practice (Gallery Example).
+This aids users in navigating to the correct page from a search engine entry point.
     ``` html
     <meta name="keywords" content="hunt showdown, hunt, huntz">
     <meta name="description" content="Gallery of Concept art and screen captures from Hunt: Showdown as part of Code Institute work">
     ```
+    + User Stories Covered: 2

   + An image as a fixed background image with a black fallback to aid with simulating the atmosphere in the game.
 In smaller screens a scroll down will eventually take a user to the end of the image, but in larger screens it fills it regardless of scrolling position.
+    + User Stories Covered: 9

 + index.html